In the Beginning

 You can do it, of course you can.

-Restless Chipotle has a once a month newsletter available by subscription.
-It contains recipes from the blog, unpublished recipes available only to subscribers, tips for entertaining, cooking and baking tips, and lots more.
+Restless Chipotle has a weekly newsletter with links to the recipes published that week available by subscription.
+I hope to have the once a month newsletter available soon like we had in the past.
+It will contain recipes from the blog, unpublished recipes available only to subscribers, tips for entertaining, cooking and baking tips, and lots more.

 Bon Appetit Bloggers Cook BA